‘A sad day’: NBA reacts to Capitol protest, Blake decision | Times Leader

 “It’s an embarrassing and shameful day in our country,” New Orleans coach Stan Van Gundy said.

+In San Francisco, the Golden State Warriors donned “Black Lives Matter” shirts and knelt for the anthem, as did their opponent, the Los Angeles Clippers.

-Wednesday’s events came one day after the decision to not to bring charges against the officer who shot Jacob Blake in Kenosha, Wisconsin last year was announced.
-Blake’s shooting was one of the many issues players focused on last season in the NBA restart bubble, where the issues of racial injustice and police brutality were a constant focus.
+Wednesday’s events came one day after the decision to not to bring charges against the officer who shot Jacob Blake in Kenosha, Wisconsin, last year was announced.
+Blake’s shooting was one of the many issues players focused on last season in the NBA restart bubble, .

 The joint Heat-Celtics statement said, in part: “2021 is a new year, but some things have not changed.
 We play tonight’s game with a heavy heart after yesterday’s decision in Kenosha, and knowing that protesters in our nation’s capital are treated differently by political leaders depending on what side of certain issues they are on.”

 The Celtics discussed the Blake decision earlier in the day, before the events from the Capitol unfolded.
-The Celtics then met again as a team after arriving at the arena in Miami, where many televisions in the locker room areas — normally on sports channels — were on the news.
+The Celtics then met again as a team after arriving at the arena in Miami, discussed options, and coach Brad Stevens even called his wife to say that he didn’t think his team would take the floor.

 Biden will be inaugurated two weeks from Wednesday, on Jan.
 20.